 KENNETH T. JOYCE.
-Kenneth T. Joyce, 54, has served as our Chief Financial Officer since July 1999.
+Kenneth T. Joyce, 55, has served as our Executive Vice President and Chief Financial Officer since July 1999.
 Prior to his election as our Chief Financial Officer, Mr. Joyce served as our Vice President and Operations Controller since 1997.
 Prior to joining our company, he was Chief Financial Officer of Selas Fluid Processing Corporation, a subsidiary of Linde AG.
 Mr. Joyce is also former Vice President, Finance and Chief Financial Officer of Selas Corporation of America (Amex: SLS) and was responsible for the sale of Selas' Fluid Processing business to Linde AG.
 Mr. Joyce began his accounting career in 1971 at KPMG Peat Marwick.
 Mr. Joyce is a certified public accountant.
 Mr. Joyce earned a B.S. in Accounting from Saint Joseph's University and an M.B.A. in Finance from Drexel University.

 ERIC R. LARSON.
-Eric Larson, 45, has served as our Executive Vice President, Corporate Development since December 2000.
-Mr. Larson served as Vice President of our wafer fabrication business from September 1997 to February 1998 and served as Executive Vice President, Wafer Fab from February 1999 to December 2000.
-Mr. Larson served as President of the wafer fabrication division of our predecessor from December 1996 to April 1998.
-From 1979 to 1996, he worked for Hewlett-Packard Company in various management capacities, most recently as Worldwide Marketing Manager for disk products.
-In addition, Mr. Larson was the worldwide Manager for Sales and Marketing of the IC (integrated circuit) Business Division of Hewlett-Packard Company from July 1985 to May 1993.
+Eric R. Larson, 46, has served as our Executive Vice President, Corporate Development since December 2000 and assumed additional responsibility for the Company's wafer fabrication division in December 2001.
+Mr. Larson had previously served in a number of important roles in the Company's wafer fabrication business including Executive Vice President (1999 to 2000); Vice President (1997 to 1998); and President of the wafer fabrication division of our predecessor (1996 to 1998).
+From 1979 to 1996, Mr. Larson worked for Hewlett-Packard Company in various senior management capacities, most recently as Worldwide Marketing Manager for disk products.
 Mr. Larson earned a B.A. in Political Science from Colorado State University and an M.B.A. from the University of Denver.